gul-dan-van/shadow-projection/README.md

    docker run --gpus all -d -p 5000:5000 co-creation
    ```
  This command allows to the docker container to access the GPU and increase performance of the application .

-## 3. Testing the Application
-To develop and run the unit tests for the Co-Creation project, follow these steps:

-1. Navigate to the `tests` folder in the project directory.
-2. Write unit tests using pytest to cover different scenarios and functionalities.
-3. Ensure each test is independent and follows the Arrange-Act-Assert (AAA) pattern.
-4. Document each test case following the PEP 8 format for better readability.
-5. Utilize parametrization to run tests with different inputs.
-6. Use fixtures for reusable setup and teardown operations.
-7. Validate the expected behavior of the code with meaningful assertions.
-8. Check the @README.md file for detailed guidelines on writing effective unit tests.

-For more comprehensive instructions on generating and testing the Co-Creation codebase, refer to the [Testing Documentation](./tests/TESTING.md) file in the project's `test` directory.